 I was born in Singapore and my family immigrated to Vancouver when I was 5 years old.
 I have an older brother (Jess), and we were trained as kids to speak Mandarin to my dad and English to my mom.
 I have a lot of fond memories of my childhood.
 I remember going to the local playground and, every weekend, my dad brought my brother and I to McDonald’s for breakfast and then headed to the library.
 Almost every night, after a full day’s work, my parents would prepare home-cooked meals and we would share our day’s stories around the dinner table.
 We eventually moved back to Singapore when I was 13 years old, where I completed middle and high school.
 I returned to Canada for college and graduated from the University of Toronto.
-After graduation, I worked in banking, which led me to California in 1999.
+After graduation, I worked in finance, which led me to California in 1999.
 I went back to college in 2003, where I earned an MBA at the University of California, Berkeley.

 In 2003, around the time I started my MBA, I lost my father to lung cancer, even though he was a non-smoker.
 Experiencing this made me realize that life doesn’t always work out how we want it to, and while I do miss my father, I have learned to be grateful and blessed for all that we have.
 Overall, I always strive to be the best possible person, which includes being the best wife, daughter, sister, aunt, friend, and hopefully soon to be mom.

 - I have the most acute sense of taste and smell.
 I probably should have been a food critic but unfortunately don’t like the taste (or smell) of strong cheeses.

 - I like to play with pillow case corners (since young) and still do.
 It relaxes and calms me.